 Note that an attempt to authenticate social media messaging as business records will, of necessity, be limited to the timestamps, metadata, etc. maintained by the owner.
-The content of the messages themselves will not qualify as business records (because the content is supplied by a person outside the business with no duty to report accurately) and, accordingly, the content cannot be authenticated as business records under Rule 902(11).
+The content of the messages themselves will not qualify as business records and accordingly cannot be authenticated as business records under Rule 902(11).
 For example, in United States v.
-Browne, the government contended that Browne engaged in incriminating conversations over Facebook Messenger.
+Browne, 2016 U.S. App.
+LEXIS 15668 (3rd Cir.), the government contended that Browne engaged in incriminating conversations over Facebook Messenger.
 The government sought to authenticate the records with a certificate of a records custodian of Facebook.
-The custodian certified that the records were made and kept by the automated systems of Facebook in the course of regularly conducted activity as a regular practice of Facebook . . . .
+The custodian certified that the records "were made and kept by the automated systems of Facebook in the course of regularly conducted activity as a regular practice of Facebook."
 The court held correctly that this showing was insufficient to authenticate the messages as having come from the defendant-whether the defendant made the communications involved another level of hearsay, and the custodian had no personal knowledge of the authorship of the messages.
-Thus, the certificate could authenticate only the fact that the message was sent at a certain time from one address to another.
+Thus, the certificate could authenticate only the fact of that the message was sent at a certain time from one address to another.

-F.3d 215, 220 (5th Cir.
-2009) ("English, as the other participant in the year-long 'relationship,' had direct knowledge of the chats.
-Her testimony could sufficiently authenticate the chat log presented at trial . . . .").
+had direct knowledge of the chats.
+Her testimony could sufficiently authenticate the chat log presented at trial").

-&lt;sup>67United States v.
-Manning, 738 F.3d 937, 943 (8th Cir.
-2014) ("[T]he government presented testimony of a law enforcement officer who helped to execute the search warrant, and the officer testified that the defendant admitted adopting the username 'mem659' for his computer account.
+$^{42}$ United States v.
+Manley, 787 F.3d 937, 942 (8th Cir.
+2014) ("the government presented testimony of a law enforcement officer who helped to execute the search warrant, and the officer testified that the defendant admitted adopting the username 'mem659' for his computer account.
 The username for his computer account was the same one used in some of the chats.").